chmduquesne/resume.chmd.fr/resume.md

 ----

-> **Technology Leader**
+> **Data Technology Leader**
 > \
 > \
-> Technology Leader and Data Architect with an Operations Research
+> Data Technology Leader with an Operations Research background.
+In love
-> background.
-In love with data driven decision making.
-French, living in
+> with data driven decision making.
+French, living in Munich.
-> Munich.

 ----